MohitGoel92/Classification/README.md

 <p align="center"> <img width="400" src= "/Pics/uc4.png"> </p>

-From the above, we observe that a higher value for our sampling techniques is better.
+From the above, we observe that a higher value for our sampling technique is better.

+**Notes:**

+- Every classifier used produces a different model.
+- Every dataset we use that is produced by various sampling will produce a different model.
+- We can choose the best model using any criteria including AUC (Area Under Curve).
+We must remember that each model produces a different ROC curve.
+- Once a model is chosen, you can walk along the ROC curve and pick any point on it.
+Each point has different precision/recall values.

 ### Steps for Unbalanced Datasets